RedAngel121/NytePack/README.md

 # Additional Server World Changes:
 - Find out how much Starting Cash will be needed to play on the server
+- Starting town built by hand or with MineColonies:
+  - Rules house/room for spawn area
+  - Will need seperate buildings for different styles of gameplay
+  - One section for the Stargate if i cant place it in town center
-- Disable Portals to other Dims and use a Stargate instead:
+- Passage to other Dims use the Stargate:
   - Stargate will need to be **Pay to Enter** based on destination and have easy access to return from each dimension
-  - **Nether** payment will be Iron coins and a diamond
+  - **Nether** payment will be Iron coins and a block of diamond
   - **End** payment will be Gold coins and netherite ingot
   - **Abydos** payment will be Emerald coins and chorus bud? dragon egg/head? something else? cataclysm?
   - **Undergarden** payment will be Diamond coins and a stargate base block
-- Starting town built by hand or built with minecolonies fortress and more stuff:
-  - Will need seperate buildings for different styles of gameplay
-  - Server Owned Vending machines as money sinks: Starter Gear, Armors, Weapons, Basic Food, Wallets, and other Simple Items
 - Add items to spawn that are common for players to use:
   - Multiple Crafting Tables
   - Anvil and Smith Table
   - Apotheosis Tables
   - Basic Enchanting
   - Vending Machines + ATM
-- Baubley Heart Canisters need to be added to purchasable items from server vending machines:
+- Purchasable items from Server Vending Machines:
+  - Starter Gear, Armors, Weapons, Basic Food, Wallet, and other Simple Items
+  - Gateways to Eternity: a whole shop for them
   - Amulet can be purchased for 1 copper / maybe Earned with Easy Gateways?
-  - bones can be earned with gateways and natural mob spawns
+  - Wither Bones can be earned with gateways and natural mob spawns
   - red can = 5 wither bones
   - yellow can = 5 red cans and an iron coin
   - green can = 5 yellow cans and a gold coin